DOSNetwork/docs/contents/blockchains/ethereum.md

 `function DOSQuery(uint timeout, string dataSource, string selector) returns (uint)`:
 - `timeout`: An estimated timeout in seconds specified by the caller, e.g. `30`.
 Response is not guaranteed if client side processing time exceeds this value.
 - `dataSource`: Path to the data source specified by caller.
 - `selector`: A `selector expression` provided by caller to filter out specific data fields out of the raw response, with the response data format (json, xml, or more) to be identified from the selector expression.
-Check the [selector syntax](#selector) part for details.
+Check the [selector expression](#selector) part for details.
 - Example usage:
 ```solidity
 contract Example is Ownable, DOSOnChainSDK {